wslyvh/AmsterdamBlockchainWeek/legal/privacy-policy/README.md

 ## Contact Us

-If you have any questions or suggestions about our Privacy Policy, do not hesitate to contact us at [contact[at]asseth.fr](mailto:contact@asseth.fr)
+If you have any questions or suggestions about our Privacy Policy, contact us at [contact[at]asseth.fr](mailto:contact@asseth.fr)